caiorss/Functional-Programming/README.md

 * Pure Functional programming language
 * Strong Static Typed Language
-* Type Inference (The haskell compiler deduce the types for you).
+* Type Inference (The Haskell compiler deduce the types for you).
-* Lazy Evaluation ( Dlea yed evaluation) by default
+* Lazy Evaluation ( Delayed evaluation) by default
-* Data Imutability/ Haskell has no variables
+* Data Immutability/ Haskell has no variables
     * Values can be bound to a name and can only be assigned once.
     * Values can never change.
 * Haskell has not for-loop, while statements.